dylan-lang/opendylan/documentation/core-reference/source/language.rst

 formatting (*simple-format*), pseudo-random integer generation (*simple-random*), and object finalization (*finalization*).

-Harlequin Dylan provides a convenience library, *common-dylan*, that combines the *dylan* and *common-extensions* libraries to provide a convenient “dialect” of Dylan, exported from the module *common-dylan* :
+Open Dylan provides a convenience library, *common-dylan*, that combines the *dylan* and *common-extensions* libraries to provide a convenient “dialect” of Dylan, exported from the module *common-dylan* :